markjnkim/es_mod/01-html/content/step-6-reach-out.md

 * **`<address>`**: Defines the contact information for the author or owner of the document or parent element.
 * **`<a href="mailto:info@runbuddy.io">`**: Using the `mailto:` prefix in the anchor tag's `href` attribute instructs the browser to open the default mail client application upon clicking the link and then populates the address field with the email address listed in the `href` value.
 Review the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) to look at some of the other options available for the anchor element.

-Let's save then render in the browser.
+Let's save and then render in the browser.
 ![contact-info](./assets/step-6/630-contact-info-html.png)
 Sure, the current section doesn't look quite right yet, but now that the HTML is finished, let's apply some CSS styling to fix the layout and colors.
 This is also a great place to `add` and `commit` our new additions to the page.